JulianFiol/Cardboard_Labyrinth/README.md

 This is a labyrinth project for Google Cardboard

-You can see a couple of picture in the Screenshots/ directory
+You can see a couple of pictures in the Screenshots/ directory

 Use the magnet to start/stop walking inside the maze